slackmage/Awesome-Job-Hunting/README.md

 ## Remote job listings

-Based on the search results provided, here are some of the best sites for finding remote jobs:

 1. **FlexJobs**:
    - Offers over 50 remote work categories with pre-screened positions ranging from freelance gigs to full-time jobs.
 It is highlighted for its variety and legitimacy in remote job postings[2][3][6].